symfoni/brreg-docs/source/includes/_sdk.md

 Function for moving shares from one person or company, another.
 Note that you as a developer do not input who the shares come from.
 When the user initiates the transfer from your service, the transaction is signed and sent from them.
 Hence the shares are sent from her.

-<aside class="notice">Shares are transfered from the user initiating this function.</aside>
+<aside class="notice">Shares are transferred from the user initiating this function.</aside>

 ### operatorTransfer(fromUuid: string, toUuid: string, numberOfSharesToTransfer: number, options?: { partition?: string, data?: string, operatorData?: string }) :: Promise<TransactionResponse>